cellurl3/linphone-android/README.md

 Hi Cellurl here.

 I want to control an RC car from far far away.
 I am not a terrorist (google me), I work for FedEx but this is a side hobby.
 Call anytime.
-901 213 7824 gpscruise@gmail.com
+901 213 7824 gpscruise g mail

 So I want to modify linphone to replace the headphone Bluetooth with SPP Bluetooth.